Saturday, July 31st, 2010

 He is on the following U.S. Census records of Ashe County:

-Ashe County, North Carolina 1830-1860 (Gap Creek, Old Fields District in 1860)
+1830 – 1860 – U.S. Census of Ashe County, North Carolina (Gap Creek, Old Fields District in 1860)

 Children of George Tatum and Delphia Jennings are: (1).
 Sarah Tatum (~1813), (2).
 Elijah Tatum (16 April 1815), (3).
 James Tatum (1817), (4).
 Mary Tatum (1819), (5).
 Amy Tatum (1821), (6).
 Senter Tatum (1825), (7).
 Martha Tatum (1828), (8).
 Delphia Tatum 1832, (9).
 Emiline Tatum (6 September 1836).

 (IV).
 Mathew Tatum was born 18 February 1789 at Rowan Co, North Carolina and died 19 September 1868 at Buckheart Township, Fulton County, Illinois.
-Mathew married on 1 August 1830 at Canton Township, Fulton County, Illinois to Lydia (Dollar) Eggers.
+Mathew married on 1 August 1830 at Canton Township, Fulton County, Illinois to Lydia Dollar Eggers.

-Lydia was the widow of Benoni Eggers and had 6 children with the first marriage – see Daniel Eggers chapter.
+Lydia was the widow of Benoni Eggers and had 6 children with this first marriage – see Daniel Eggers chapter.
 She was born 4 July 1805 and died 2 November 1872.
 Lydia became a member of the Bethel Primitive Baptist Church in Fulton County, Illinois in 1825 and church records record her born in 1803.

-In 1825, the Bethel Primitive Baptist Church of Fulton County, Illinois noted he had joined their membership.
+1825 Fulton County, Illinois: The Bethel Primitive Baptist Church of Fulton County, Illinois noted he had joined their membership.

-However there is a 17 June 1826 Ashe County, North Carolina deed of 100 acres of land from Mathew Tatum to Joseph Tatum, both of "Ashe County."
+1826 June 17 - Ashe County, North Carolina: On this date, Mathew Tatum deeded to Joseph Tatum, both of "Ashe County."
 This land was on New River, and was formerly land granted to "Greer" by the State, dated 3 August 1778.
 The deed is signed Matthew Tatum, and witnessed by George and Buckner Tatum and entered August term 1827.

 “In 1825, Mathew Tatum, then unmarried, with two companions, Squire Wilcoxen and Landrine Eggers, left Indiana for Illinois.
 When the little party reached Fulton County, they found a wild country with but few white settlers.
 But Eggers and Wilcoxen after exploring the county, found suitable locations, erected cabins and became pioneers in the wilderness.
 Game then was the principal food and the red men had not left the country.
 Young Tatum, inspired by an ambition to see more of the Prairie State, pushed on to Galena, where he spent two or three years at the lead mines, returning to Fulton County in 1827 or 1828.
 In the spring of 1830, Mathew Tatum built a round-log, one-room cabin on the northeast quarter of section seven, Buckheart Township, near the source of the Eveland Branch, and on the first day of August 1830, was married to Mrs. Lydia Eggers, whose maiden name was Dollar.
-After living till fall on the T.J.Shepley place, they moved into this cabin.”
+After living till fall on the T. J. Shepley place, they moved into this cabin.”

-(From John G. Tatum in the Weekly Register, Canton, Illinois, 3 January 1907)
+From John G. Tatum in the Weekly Register, Canton, Illinois, 3 January 1907

 Children of Matthew Tatum and Lydia Dollar are: (1).
 George W. Tatum (25 March 1832-1864), (2).
 John Goforth Tatum (13 December 1837-1922) who never married, (3).
 Amy Tatum (29 March 1840 to 18 March 1924 Canton, Fulton County, Illinois), married on 22 January 1857 Fulton County, Illinois (county record) to William Henry Cluts (3 March 1836 Pa. to 4 August 1893 Canton, Fulton County, Illinois)*, (4).
 Sarah June Tatum (13 October 1847), who married James A. Shields.